hyperledger-labs/blockchain-explorer/docs/source/presentation/index.rst

 Latest blocks notification panel
 --------------------------------
 The latest block notification panel displays the block number, channel name, datahash, and the number of transactions per block.
-There is an  :guilabel:`icon link` if clicked, it will show the latest block details, and is located in the right most corner of the panel.
+There is an  :guilabel:`icon link` to show the latest block details, and is located in the right most corner of the panel.
 In the picture below you can see the block details accessed from the provided link.